jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

    + **Geographical references in Tweet message.** Matching on geographic references in the Tweet message, while often the most challenging method since it depends on local knowledge, is an option for the entire Tweet archive.
 Here is an example geo-referenced match from 2006 for the San Francisco area based on a ‘golden gate’ filter: https://twitter.com/biz/statuses/28311

    + **Tweets geo-tagged by the user.** The available geo-tagging history is dependent on the Historical API you are using.
-With the Search APIs the ability to start matching on Tweets with some Geo Operators started in March 2010, and with others on February 2015.
+With Historical PowerTrack, geo-referencing starts on September 1, 2011.
+When the Historical PowerTrack archive was built, all geo-tagging before this date was not included.

    + **Account profile ‘home’ location set by user.**  As with Tweet geo, the methods to match and the time periods available depends on the Historical API you are using.
-Profile Geo Operators are available in both Historical PowerTrack and the Search APIs.
 With Historical PowerTrack, these Profile Geo metadata is available starting in June 2014.

 #### Shared links and media

 In March 2012, the expanded URL enrichment was introduced.
 Before this time, the Tweet payloads included only the URL as provided by the user.
 So, if the user included a shortened URL it can be challenging to match on (expanded) URLs of interest.
-With Historical PowerTrack  these metadata are available starting in March 2012.
+With Historical PowerTrack  these expanded URL metadata are available starting in March 2012.

 In July 2016, the enhanced URL enrichment was introduced.
 This enhanced version provides a web site’s HTML title and description in the Tweet payload, along with Operators for matching on those.
 With Historical PowerTrack, these metadata become available in July 2016.